Lorraine: Hi guys, it’s me. Lorraine. Like it says right next to this sentence where I felt compelled to tell you that it was me. Lorraine.

 Sara: Damn.

-The next day Nancy gets to school, and hey, what do you know?
+The next day, Nancy gets to school, and hey, what do you know?
 Jake the asshole has been killed.
 DEAD.
 We officially have a killer!
-I’m so excited!
 Jake was pushed down some stairs.

-Nancy breaks back into Dead!Jake’s locker again and in there finds wire cutters (the better to cut brakes with, my dear), a video camera battery pack (the better to make porn stalkery videos with, my dear), Connie’s bracelet (the better to… uh… be metrosexual with, my dear?) and an article about Hunk Hogan (yeah, I’m all out now.
-Sorry.)
+Nancy breaks back into Dead!Jake’s locker again and in there finds wire cutters (the better to cut brakes with, my dear), a video camera battery pack (the better to make stalkery videos with, my dear), Connie’s bracelet (the better to… uh… accessorize with?) and an article about Hunk Hogan (yeah, I’m all out now.
+Sorry.).

-Nancy finds another tape Jake made and it has condemning evidence: Hal stealing answers to the SAT’s, Connie stealing that bracelet, etc. Dead!Jake had been blackmailing these select students, thanks to information he’d snooped by working in the principals office, hence the broken into files and lockers and such.
+Nancy finds another tape Jake made and it has condemning evidence: Hal stealing answers to the SAT’s, Connie stealing that bracelet, etc. Dead!Jake was blackmailing these students, thanks to information he’d snooped by working in the principal’s office, hence the broken into files and lockers and such.

 Sara: Jake would have made a very good businessman one day.